Ludo Skill Arena India Latest Edition

 • Action: Bring out three different tokens.

-• Scenario B: Opponent is 2 squares behind your only token
+• Scenario B: An opponent is 2 spaces behind your only token

 Common Opening Mistakes to Avoid